mmhand123/jekyll-now/_posts/2016-1-3-Angular-data.md

 One way to do that is by broadcasting an event in the factory and watching for it in the controller.

-The only thing is that we need a parent scope to broadcast on that the scope of the controller can look back to for the broadcast.
+The only thing is that we need a parent scope to broadcast on that the scope of the controller can look back to for the broadcast, because broadcast sends events down the scope chain.
 For that, we can add the broadcast on the rootscope, which is at the base of all scopes.

 ```javascript
 (function() {